You’re confronted with a project scope change. How do you reallocate resources effectively?

 From Australia, Melbourne

 It would have been better for you to give adequate details while raising your query.
-Members of this forum not present at your site nor in know of things what's happening there with you.
+Members of this forum are not present at your site nor do they know what's happening there with you.

-I presume it like this, you have a team at your place, a project site and now your project has been abruptly ordered to be closed and move your paraphernalia,men to a different location abandoning the present project site.
-If this is yes, complete the moving-in and moving out formalities.
-Especially the Labour/contract licence which you might have been obtained when actually set up your team in the present site.
-Surrender the licence observing necessary formalities and issue necessary notice to your PE about the status.
-If you are retrenching the present team then appropriate formalities have to be complied with.
-I'm restricting my post w.r.t. manpower only.
+I presume it like this: you have a team at your place, a project site, and now your project has been abruptly ordered to be closed, and move your paraphernalia, men to a different location abandoning the present project site.
+If this is yes, complete the moving-in and moving-out formalities.
+Especially the Labor/contract license which you might have obtained when actually setting up your team at the present site.
+Surrender the license observing necessary formalities and issue the necessary notice to your PE about the status.
+If you are retrenching the present team, then appropriate formalities have to be complied with.
+I'm restricting my post with respect to manpower only.

 From India, Bangalore

-I presume it like this, you have a team at your place, a project site and now your project has been abruptly ordered to be closed and move your paraphernalia,men to a different location abandoning the present project site.
-If this is yes, complete the moving-in and moving out formalities.
-Especially the Labour/contract licence which you might have been obtained when actually set up your team in the present site.
-Surrender the licence observing necessary formalities and issue necessary notice to your PE about the status.
-If you are retrenching the present team then appropriate formalities have to be complied with.
-I'm restricting my post w.r.t. manpower only.
+I presume it like this: you have a team at your place, a project site, and now your project has been abruptly ordered to be closed, and move your paraphernalia, men to a different location abandoning the present project site.
+If this is yes, complete the moving-in and moving-out formalities.
+Especially the Labor/contract license which you might have obtained when actually setting up your team at the present site.
+Surrender the license observing necessary formalities and issue the necessary notice to your PE about the status.
+If you are retrenching the present team, then appropriate formalities have to be complied with.
+I'm restricting my post with respect to manpower only.

 From India, Bangalore